oser520/ud/fswd/proj1/README.md

 # Project 1: Movie Trailer Website

-Create a static web page with box art imagery and trailer URLs to allow visitors to browse movies and watch their trailers.
+Create a static web page with box art imagery and trailer URLs to allow visitors to browse movies and watch the trailers.

-## How does it do it
+## How it does it

-It searches the [Open Movie Database][1] for the title of a movie.
+It searches the [Open Movie Database][1] (OMDB) for the title of a movie.
 If the movie is found, the response may include other details of the movie, including a URL to a movie poster.
 If the response contains the poster URL, then it searches [YouTube][2] for the URL of the movie trailer, and all of the information is stored in a database to avoid having to search for the information again.